minad/consult/README.md

   ;; Optionally enable previews.
 Note that individual previews can be disabled ;; via customization variables.
   (consult-preview-mode))

+;; Enable Consult-Selectrum integration.
+;; This should be installed if Selectrum is used.
+(use-package consult-selectrum
+  :demand t)

+;; Install the consult-flycheck command.
+(use-package consult-flycheck
+  :bind (:map flycheck-command-map
+         ("!" . consult-flycheck)))

 ;; Optionally enable richer annotations using the Marginalia package (use-package marginalia